Flowpack/Flowpack.FullPageCache/README.md

     # set to 0 if you do not want to send public CacheControl headers
     maxPublicCacheTime: 86400

-    # the maximum public cache control header sent
-    # set to 0 if you do not want to send public CacheControl headers
-    maxPublicCacheTime: 86400

     # requests have to fulfill certain conditions for beeing cached
     request:
       # !!!
 Only the http methods "GET" and "HEAD" are supported !!!